Format

 3. Japanese - Placement of one or

 - Maximum Number of Placements: Total available LBA divided by two, rounded up.
-(Example: The IJN has 5 LBA and, therefore, must place them in a maximum of three placements -- at his discretion these could be 2/2/1, 3/1/1, 2/1/2, 1/1/3, or any other combination of five LBA in three or fewer placements.)
-LBA placed during patrols do not count as a placement (e.g., our example IJN placed two LBA with his patrols such that he can now place his final three LBA in three separate placements if desired).
+Example: The IJN has 5 LBA and, therefore, must place them in a maximum of three placements -- at his discretion these could be 2/2/1, 3/1/1, 2/1/2, 1/1/3, or any other combination of five LBA in three or fewer placements.
+LBA placed during patrols do not count as a placement (e.g., the IJN placed two of his five LBA with his patrols and can now place his final three LBA in three separate placements if desired).

 - Number of LBA Placed: Enough to exceed total Allied LBA placed by one or have placed all LBA.

-4. Allies - Placement of one or more LBA within the following restrictions:
+4. Allies - Placement of one or more LBA within the following requirements:

 - Maximum Number of Placements: One for each IJN Placement